-I am frequently asked about this and thought I would share my experiences with you.
+I am frequently asked about what I believe are the advantages to mediation in divorce, and thought I would share my experiences with you.